Interventional-Genomics-Unit/IGU_CHANGEseq/README.md

  ## Installation
- git clone the IGU_CHANGEseq into a designated folder using the following co5mmand
+ git clone the IGU_CHANGEseq into a designated folder using the following command

  ```
  git clone https://github.com/Interventional-Genomics-Unit/IGU_CHANGEseq